On the Convergence of the ELBO to Entropy Sums: Introduction

-Standard VAEs and standard generative models such as probabilistic PCA (p-PCA) or probabilistic sparse coding \citep[e.g.][]{OlshausenField1996} all assume Gaussian distributed observables (and standard VAEs and p-PCA also assume Gaussian latents).
-Likewise, the previous contribution by \citet[][]{DammEtAl2023} assumes Gaussians for all distributions.
-And all previous contributions \citep[][]{LuckeHenniges2012,DammEtAl2023,VelychkoEtAl2024} with results similar to Eqn.\,\ref{EqnTheoremIntro} derive them for models were at least the observables are Gaussian distributed.
-The relation of the ELBO to entropy sums in a study by \citet[][]{LuckeHenniges2012} was more general regarding the model distributions but required conditions that are unrealistic in practice.
-Concretely, equality to entropy sums was shown when the following idealized conditions apply: (A)~when the limit of infinitely many data points is considered, (B)~when the model distribution can exactly match the data distribution, and (C)~when a global optimum is reached. \citet[][]{LuckeHenniges2012} also discussed relaxations of these unrealistic assumptions (their Sec.\,6) but those relaxations relied on properties of specific models with Gaussian observables (p-PCA and sparse coding) when using expectation maximization \citep[EM;][]{DempsterEtAl1977}. \citet{DammEtAl2023} reported a result requiring Gaussian distributions but allowed for very general dependencies of the observables on the latent variables.
+Standard VAEs and standard generative models such as probabilistic PCA (p-PCA) or probabilistic sparse coding (e.g.\,\cite{OlshausenField1996}) all assume Gaussian distributed observables (and standard VAEs and p-PCA also assume Gaussian latents).
+Likewise, another previous contribution on VAEs \cite{DammEtAl2023} assumes Gaussians for all distributions.
+And all previous contributions \cite{LuckeHenniges2012,DammEtAl2023,VelychkoEtAl2024} with results similar to Eqn.\,\ref{EqnTheoremIntro} derive them for models were at least the observables are Gaussian distributed.
+The relation of the ELBO to entropy sums in a not as recent contribution \cite{LuckeHenniges2012} was more general regarding the model distributions but required conditions that are unrealistic in practice.
+Concretely, equality to entropy sums was shown when the following idealized conditions apply: (A)~when the limit of infinitely many data points is considered, (B)~when the model distribution can exactly match the data distribution, (C)~if the variational distributions match the posteriors, and (D)~when a global optimum is reached.
+The authors (of \cite{LuckeHenniges2012}) also discussed relaxations of these unrealistic assumptions (their Sec.\,6) but those relaxations relied on properties of specific models with Gaussian observables (p-PCA and sparse coding) when using expectation maximization (EM; \cite{DempsterEtAl1977}).
+The study by Damm et al.\,\cite{DammEtAl2023} reported a result requiring Gaussian distributions but allowed for very general dependencies of the observables on the latent variables.
 More concretely, they focused on standard (Gaussian) VAEs, i.e., one specific (but very popular) class of generative models.
 For standard VAEs, their work shows equality to entropy sums also under realistic conditions (i.e., local optima, imperfect match of model assumptions and data, finite data sets etc.).

-In contrast to the previous work, we will in this work not assume any properties specific to any generative model: given a generative model, none of its distributions will be considered to have a specific form such as being Gaussian.
+In contrast to all such previous work, we in this work do not assume any properties specific to any generative model, i.e., given a generative model, none of its distributions will be considered to have a specific form such as being Gaussian.
 Instead, we will be interested in how generally the result of Eqn.\,\ref{EqnTheoremIntro} applies.